- What is a Guarantor?

-If you’re having difficulty getting approved for car finance, then you might want to consider a guarantor.
-Using a guarantor is perfect if you;
+If you’re having difficulty getting approved for car finance, then you might want to consider getting a Guarantor.
+Having a Guarantor is ideal if you:

-- You want to borrow more than the lender is happy with
+- Want to borrow more than the lender is happy or comfortable with

-- Are a young person with next to no credit history (this may be your first loan application)
+- Are someone with next to no credit history (this may be your first loan application)

-So, what exactly is a guarantor?
-And, how do you go about getting car finance with a guarantor?
+So, what exactly is a Guarantor and how do you go about getting car finance with their support?

-We advise people on car finance with a guarantor on a regular basis, so we understand that it can be a difficult concept.
-That’s why we’re going to talk you through exactly what a guarantor is, and how they can help you get car finance.
+We advise a lot of people about car finance, both with and without a Guarantor, so we understand that it can be a difficult concept.
+That’s why we’re going to talk you through exactly what a Guarantor is and how they can help you to get car finance.

 What is a Guarantor?